InvestmentSystems/pydelinter/README.md

 | W0404 | reimported | |
 |.|.|.|

-(more items will be added to this list after carefully review all message groups supported by Pylint)
+(more items will be added to this list after carefully reviewing all message groups supported by Pylint)

 ## Objectives of this tool